gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 Wittgenstein was not a comfortable person.

-He demanded absolute honesty — from himself, from his students, from his friends.
+He demanded absolute honesty,
+from himself, from his students, from his friends.

-He would stop in the middle of a lecture and stand in silence for minutes — wrestling with a thought.
+He would stop in the middle of a lecture and stand in silence for minutes, wrestling with a thought.

 He once said to Norman Malcolm: